arsenalliu123/dehazing-GPU/README.md

 #CUDA implementation of dehazing algorithm using dark channel prior

-Dehazing algorithm implementation on CUDA.
+Dehazing algorithm implemented on CUDA.

 ##Feature
 - OpenCV to read images and processing them on GPU